jackhopping/recipes_model/README.md

 <iframe src="assets/ratings-hist.html" width=600 height=600 frameBorder=0></iframe>

-My baseline model consists of two predictior features, ```n_steps``` and ```minutes```.
+My baseline model consists of two predict or features, ```n_steps``` and ```minutes```.
 I did not need to perform any categorical transformations, since both features are quantitative.
 The performance metrics of the model are shown below:

 **Baseline Metrics:**
 - Train Precision: ```0.7364680023644379```